RomHackStudios/RomHackStudios.github.io/index.md

    - Includes the option to see your randomized wild encounters per map (how cool is that!?)
        - Enter the randomizer seed shown on your trainer id
    - Generate Spotlight events
      - Previously only the base evo could be generated, that restriction has been lifted i.e., now you can generate spotlight events for Pichu, Pikachu, Raichu or Alolan Raichu.
-Mythicals and legendaries won't be available but they will be unlocked on special events (you won’t have to update your game or app for them)
+Mythicals and legendaries won't be available but they will be unlocked on special events (you won't have to update your game or app for them)
    - Bug Fixes and Improvements

 Pretty cool features!
 Make sure you thank **ThatSimpleDev** on the itch.io page.
 Couldn't have done it without them.